 The following areas require improvement to achieve the full capability level:

-Area for Improvement 1: LFCHD Epi left message on State’s Epi reporting line of Ebola patient at UK Hospital.
+Area for Improvement 1: LFCHD Epidemiologist left message on State’s Epi reporting line of Ebola patient at UK Hospital.
 The message was improperly handed off to Preparedness Branch SHOC.

 Reference: Kentucky’s Ebola Response Plan

 Analysis: SHOC was offline due to unforeseen circumstances.
 Communications between the Epidemiology reporting line and SHOC was not fluid.
-No formal communication hand off method was discussed as a result of the SHOC of the temporary displacement.
+No formal communication hand off method was discussed as a result of the SHOC being temporarily displaced.

 Objective 5 - Evaluate UK medical staff and EMS planning efforts for risk mitigation (e.g., biosafety containment and management with an emphasis on waste management) according to NETEC Ebola Assessment Hospital Preparedness checklist when receiving a person of interests in transfer.